15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 Source: 2022 The State of Mental Health in America Report

-The well-being and potential for the happiness of every single American are heavily dependent upon their level of health care.
-Put it this way – no one in constant chronic pain or with a debilitating medical condition has a realistic chance of finding true happiness without treatment.
+The well-being and potential happiness of every American depend heavily on their level of healthcare.
+No one suffering chronic pain or managing a debilitating medical condition has a realistic chance of finding true happiness without treatment.

 Here’s what they found: